mariscript/platemate/README.md

 ## Intended Market

 Plate-Mate was created for individuals that want to go out, either alone or with a friend, and cannot decide where to eat.
-Whether they do not know what is around, can't aggree on where to go, or there are just too many options, this app will help remedy that.
+Whether they do not know what is around, can't agree on where to go, or there are just too many options, this app will help remedy that.

 ## Functionality of MVP